datarobot-community/custom-models/README.md

 - *Insurance Pricing*: An example of using DRUM on an insurance pricing dataset.
 [Python](https://github.com/datarobot-community/mlops-examples/tree/master/Custom%20Model%20Examples/Insurance%20Pricing)

 - *Boston Housing*: An example of using DRUM on the Boston Housing dataset.
 Also includes monitoring with MLOps Agents.
 [Python](https://github.com/datarobot-community/mlops-examples/tree/master/Custom%20Model%20Examples/Boston%20Housing)

+- *Cats and Dogs*: An example of using DRUM on cute cat and dog images!
+[Python](https://github.com/datarobot-community/mlops-examples/tree/master/Custom%20Model%20Examples/Cats%20and%20Dogs))

 ## Setup/Installation